How to Get A Nursing Degree If You Already Have a Bachelor's

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (844) 319-2107.

-You’ve already earned a bachelor’s degree in a non-nursing field, but now you want to change direction and become a registered nurse with a bachelor of science degree in nursing.
+You’ve already earned a bachelor’s degree in a non-nursing field, but now you want to change direction and become a registered nurse with a Bachelor of Science in Nursing (BSN).
 How do you become a nurse with a bachelor’s degree without starting over?
-There are accelerated nursing programs out there that allow you to leverage your previous degree so you can earn a bachelor’s in nursing in as few as 16 months, like the Madonna University Accelerated BSN program in metro Detroit.
+Madonna University’s Accelerated Bachelor of Science in Nursing (ABSN) program in metro Detroit allows you to leverage your previous degree or prior non-nursing college credits so you can earn your BSN in as few as 16 months.

 Become a Nurse Sooner by Using Your Bachelor’s Degree in an Accelerated BSN

-Traditional BSN programs can take up to four years to complete, but an accelerated nursing program offers those with previous college experience to earn a nursing degree in 16 months, making this a perfect opportunity for students who already have a degree in a non-nursing field.
+Traditional BSN programs can take up to four years to complete, but Madonna’s ABSN allows those with a non-nursing bachelor’s degree to earn a nursing degree much sooner, making this a perfect opportunity for students with a degree in a non-nursing field wanting to change careers.

-Many accelerated nursing programs, like Madonna University’s ABSN program in metro Detroit, use a comprehensive blended learning model that combines:
+Our ABSN in metro Detroit uses a comprehensive blended learning model that combines:

 In as few as 16 months, Madonna ABSN’s model will provide you with the knowledge and hands-on experience you need to graduate and can prepare you to sit for the National Council Licensure Examination (NCLEX), which you must pass before you can practice as a registered nurse.

-Because Madonna University’s ABSN program includes online and on-site learning, you must live in or near the metro Detroit area in order to enroll.
+Because Madonna University’s ABSN program includes online and on-site learning, you must live in or near the metro Detroit area in order to enroll, so you may need to relocate.

 A second career as a nurse is waiting for you, and it’s doable!
 Learn more about how to switch careers and go into nursing.